LinkedSoftwareDependencies/Article-Reproducability/content/proofofconcept.md

 </figcaption>
 </figure>

-An important part of an npm package description are the dependencies and their semantic versions.
+An important part of an NPM package description are the dependencies and their semantic versions.
 For example, N3 0.10.0 has a dependency on `async ^2.0.1`.
 `^2.0.1` is a semantic version and corresponds to any version number